sevco/sfso/README.md

 - Click on any device to see detailed information
 - Use the "Back to Results" button to return to the list

-### Test Page
-Open `test.html` in your browser to test the extension with sample hostnames and IP addresses.

 ## Supported Search Types

 ### Hostnames